jlark/sunlover/README.md

 - Atmega compatable microprocessor

 Ports:
-- Make sure your inputs and outputs are alligned with inputs and outputs in the code:
+- Make sure your inputs and outputs are alligned with inputs and outputs in the code.

+Make sure these are correct:

+//int lightPin0 = 0;  //define a pin for Photo resistor left

+//int lightPin1 = 1;  //define a pin for Photo resistor right

+//int servoPin = 9;

 Have Fun!